We get asked all the time, “What should I pack or plan on bringing with me on the Inca Trail?”

 We’ve created a comprehensive list in order of importance on what you should be bringing below.
 Note that this is all based on opinion and experience except for things marked with an asterisk, those are 100% required.
 Let’s dig in.

 For the Ultimate Inca Trail Packing List of EVERYTHING you need, such as wool socks, rather than cotton socks, for the Inca Trail download below!
+This list can certainly work for the Salkantay Trek or Lares Trek as well.

 Subscribe to our Newsletter to Download our Free Inca Trail Packing List!